 5.2.
 General Procedure: An application for an award shall contain the following:

 5.2.1.
-Application Form: the official online application will become available on the New Century website each November prior to the February 1 deadline.
+Application Form: the official online application will become available on the New Century website.

 5.2.2.
 College Transcript: an official college transcript showing college courses, Advanced Placement and transfer work an applicant has completed to meet the requirements for the associate degree and verification of the date the award was earned; and